Rediettebeje/web102_prework/README.md

 The following **optional** features are implemented:

-* [ ] List anything else that you can get done to improve the app functionality!
+* [ ] A search feature allowing users to find a specific game.
+* [ ] Enhanced CSS styling, including responsiveness, improved typography, and visually appealing aesthetics.

 ## Video Walkthrough